-Figure 7.
-Standardised delta-lognormal CPUE indices for the ELE 7 inshore WCSI trawl fishery based on tow-by-tow TCER data.
-Two index series are presented: the updated 2019 series and the previously accepted 2015 series.
+Figure 6: Standardised delta-lognormal CPUE indices for the ELE 7 inshore WCSI trawl fishery based on tow-by-tow TCER and ERS data.
 Both sets of indices are normalised to the comparable time period (2007-08 to 2013-14).